zoefiri/libXglue/README.md

 ## install
-`sudo make install` (make sure to get dependencies) there's also a `lib` target if you'd just like to build libxglue.so
+`sudo make install` (make sure to get dependencies) there's also a `lib` and `demo_wm` target if you'd just like to build libxglue.so or build the demo WM binary

 ## dependencies
 * libxcb